 Knowledge Outcome: Students should have factual knowledge about the various subfields in political science.
-This includes knowledge about the major theories, issues, and methods of inquiry for each subfield.
-Spring 2017
+This includes knowledge about the major theories, issues and methods of inquiry for each subfield.

 Writing Outcome: Students should be able to write complex prose, with correct grammar.
-They should be able to present a coherent and persuasive argument on a political science topic utilizing discipline research methods.
-Spring 2015
+They should be able to present a coherent and persuasive argument on a political science topic in a research format following the American Political Science format.